LanceJZ/MGAsteroids2020/README.md

 # MGAsteroids2020
-Asteroids made in Monogame 3
+Asteroids made in Monogame 2.8 with revision of Panther engine.